Tourachev/PHP-CRUD/README.md

-# Two Web Applications completed using PHP
+# A Web Application completed using PHP

- An example of a Web App with PHP using MySQL.
+ An example of a Web App with PHP using MySQL to emphasize on CRUD operations.
  Completed as part of a school project for the Intro to Database class.